Home Security Quiz & Checklist

 A smoke detector system, especially one that is connected to a monitoring service, can protect your home from the devastation of a fire.
 And don’t forget about deadly carbon monoxide: it’s odorless, which makes it all but impossible to detect without a proper detection device and system.

-Can passersby or neighbors see your windows and doors?
+Can passersby or neighbors see into your home through windows?

 Doors and windows are potential access points for crooks.
 How easily can they size up your property’s points of entry?
 You should also keep in mind that windows can be seen into as well as out of.
 Be aware of potential prying eyes as you walk around or position valuables within your home!